kylewelsby/thriva-code-challenge/NOTES.md

 Also, there's some initial setup code to utilise Github actions for Continuous Integration and Continuous Deployment to Github Pages.

 As I have completed a few code challenges, I have developed a few processes that help boilerplate starting a new project for the assignments.

+## 2020-08-24 10:10:00

+While getting the repository setup with CI/CD I've found a bug in the initial codebase code with end-2-end testing Cypress setup.

+I'm getting the initial outline of the project setup into a working state before attempting the requested tasks.

+What I found was the Vue Router did not have a default fallback URL path.
+Adding a default route path allowed cypress to be redirected to the correct path after loading an initial test.

+Also found that minification was breaking the build because of the bundled already minified content in `index.html` so for the moment we've disabled CSS minification.